takluyver/blog/posts/so-you-want-to-write-a-desktop-app-in-python.rst

   is my favourite - it hasn't been updated in years, but then neither has Tkinter (except that in Python 3, you ``import tkinter`` rather than ``import Tkinter``).
 - An increasingly popular option is to write your application as a local web server, and build the UI in HTML and Javascript.
+This lets you use Python's large ecosystem of web frameworks and libraries, but it's harder to integrate with desktop conventions for things like opening files and window management.
-This makes some things easier and others harder. `CEF Python <https://code.google.com/p/cefpython/>`_ lets you make a browser window based on Chrome, but I haven't investigated that much.
+  `CEF Python <https://code.google.com/p/cefpython/>`_ lets you make a window for your application, based on Google Chrome, but I haven't tried that.

 A couple of alternatives I wouldn't recommend unless you have a reason to prefer
 them: **GTK** is popular on Linux, but it